tjd1234/cmpt135spring2023/README.md

   [cmpt_trace.cpp](cmpt_trace.cpp) print consistently indented message when a function is entered and when it is exited.
 This can be useful for debugging, and can result in nice patterns when used with recursive functions.
+- [Obsidian notes](135website/).
+Weekly course notes that appeared in the Obsidian website.
+That website changes semester by semester, and so [the entire website is here](135website/).
+These are the notes for the course.
+  They are best viewed in [Obsidian](obsidian.md), a free note-taking app.
+You can then look at the notes on your computer, and even add-to, or edit them, as you wish.

 ## Assignments